bueltge/Documentation/readme.txt

 = DOCUMENTATION =

-* by Frank Bültge, http://bueltge.de/
+* by Frank BÃ¼ltge, http://bueltge.de/

 == ABOUT DOCUMENTATION ==